Mulesoft-InvestmentBanking/JS-MAR2023/js5_fullstack/readme.md

 4. Black Belt
    - We don't talk about black belt features
-   - Given several black belt features, able to attempt 2 of them.
+   - Given several black belt features, able to complete 2 of them.
    - Deploy within 24 hours of starting the exam